unoplatform/uno.extensions/doc/Reference/Markup/Tutorials/HowTo-CustomMarkupProject-Toolkit.md

 Now we will check [Uno Toolkit](https://platform.uno/docs/articles/external/uno.toolkit.ui/doc/getting-started.html) with is a library that can be added to any new or existing Uno solution.

+For this sample you can use the how to [Create your own C# Markup with Toolkit](xref:Reference.Markup.HowTo-MarkupProjectToolkit)

 For this sample we will cover this controls:

 - [NavigationBar](https://platform.uno/docs/articles/external/uno.toolkit.ui/doc/controls/NavigationBar.html)  - Represents a specialized app bar that provides layout for AppBarButton and navigation logic.

 - [Chip](https://platform.uno/docs/articles/external/uno.toolkit.ui/doc/controls/ChipAndChipGroup.html) - Chips are compact elements that represent an input, attribute, or action.

-> If you haven't already set up your environment and create the new Markup project, please follow the steps to [Create your own C# Markup](xref:Reference.Markup.HowToCreateMarkupProject).

 ## NavigationBar